jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-In addition, SBDG’s provided Logback configuration uses templates so that you can compose your own logging configuration while still including snippets from SBDG’s provided logging configuration, such as Loggers and Appenders.
+In addition, [spring-boot-gemfire-name]’s provided Logback configuration uses templates so that you can compose your own logging configuration while still including snippets from [spring-boot-gemfire-name]’s provided logging configuration, such as Loggers and Appenders.